-Data from 32 observer trips over the previous period of certification (2007-1 a very low level of incidental capture of ETP species in this fishery and therefore, a high degree of confidence that there are no significant detriment effects of the fishery on ETP species. there is, c Y There is a high degree of confidence that there are no significant detr indirect effects of the fishery on ETP species. imental Data from 32 observer trips over the previous period of certification (2007-1 a very low level of incidental capture of ETP species in this fishery, and level of discarding at sea is negligible.
-There is, therefore, a high de confidence that there are no significant indirect effects of the fishery species. that the egree of Referenc es Section 5.3.3.
+Data from 32 observer trips over the previous period of certification (2007-1 a very low level of incidental capture of ETP species in this fishery and therefore, a high degree of confidence that there are no significant detriment effects of the fishery on ETP species.
+2) show there is, cal direct с Y There is a high degree of confidence that there are no significant detr indirect effects of the fishery on ETP species rimental Data from 32 observer trips over the previous period of certification (2007-1 a very low level of incidental capture of ETP species in this fishery, and level of discarding at sea is negligible.
+There is, therefore, a high de confidence that there are no significant indirect effects of the fishery species.
+2) show that the egree of on ETP References Section 5.3.3.
 OVERALL PERFORMANCE INDICATOR SCORE: 100 CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 94 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 94 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03